-Dandelion root tincture recipe is a traditional medicine that has been used for centuries as an herbal remedy.
-It is made by steeping the roots of the dandelion plant in alcohol to extract its medicinal properties.
+Dandelion root tincture recipe is a traditional medicine used for centuries as an herbal remedy.
+Made by steeping dandelion roots in alcohol to extract medicinal properties.

 Dandelion root tincture is believed to have many health benefits, including aiding digestion, reducing inflammation, and improving liver function.